What Is a Telematics Tablet Device? (Complete Guide)

 Can tablets be used for telematics?

-Yes, purpose-built rugged tablets with CAN Bus, GPS, and MDM support are ideal telematics platforms.
+Yes, purpose-built rugged tablets with CAN Bus, GPS, and MDM support are ideal telematics platforms — functioning as a hardened vehicle data collection hub that feeds your fleet management software.

 Do telematics tablets support CAN Bus?